RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-09-23-code-cheats.md

 ## Auto-format your code

 Often a programming language gives you a choice of how to format your code.
 Do you use single or double quotes?
 Spread long lines over several lines using a separator?
 Where you you split these?
-Empty line before a function definition? **Consistently formatted code is easier to read and will save you time when you come back to it.** A auto-formatting tool will take care of this.
+Empty line before a function definition? **Consistently formatted code is easier to read and will save you time when you come back to it.** An auto-formatting tool will take care of this.
 In Python, where formatting choices abound, [black](https://github.com/psf/black) is this tool.
 I've not used it but [formatR](https://cran.r-project.org/web/packages/formatR/index.html) seems to be a close R equivalent.
+Most popular IDEs such as [VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python), [PyCharm](https://plugins.jetbrains.com/plugin/10563-black-pycharm)  (and less popular ones such as [Emacs](https://github.com/wbolster/emacs-python-black)) include plugins and extensions to apply formatting automatically when saving files.

 ## Run a code checker